morgankenyon/JuniperCode/README.md

 # JuniperCode

-A project to hold juniper arduino code.
 The [Juniper Programming Language](https://www.juniper-lang.org/index.html) is a functional programming language aimed at making arduino programming easier.

+This repo will hold working Juniper examples for anyone looking to get started using Juniper for Arduino.

 ## Getting Started